NicoVIII/GogApi/docs/content/index.md

 <https://gogapidocs.readthedocs.io/en/latest/> but
 I don't rule out the possibility to further extend this (and hopefully contribute it to linked documentation) by own investigations.

+This documentation contains always info about the currently available stable release of this project.
+If you want to have a look at the documentation of other version (like prereleases) you have to build it yourself (which is quite easy tbf).